FootFingers/40KB-Repo/Keyboards/QAZ/Qazimodo.md

 ## Designer
 - Scoot Broer

+- Note from the designer: "*The Qazimodo layout was originally a joke for a friend who often comments that my Vault doesn’t have enough keys.
+Turns out people were into the silly layout and next thing I knew I was designing a case and ordering prototypes.*"

 ## Group Buy Information
 - Dates: November 11th - November 25th 2024.
 - Price: $200 - $250